Los Alamos National LaboratoryEngineering Institute

 "My internship at LADSS was like a rocket launch, not merely a springboard, for catapulting my research career beyond my highest expectations."- David, 2017 LADSS participant

-The 26th Los Alamos Dynamics Summer School will be held June 2 – August 8, 2025.
+The application portal for the 26th Los Alamos Dynamics Summer School which will be held June 2 – August 8, 2025 is now open.
+See the Application Process page for details on how to apply.

 LADSS team working in lab